-The partnership consists of the North Dakota Association of Soil Conservation Districts (NDASCD), North Dakota Game and Fish Department, USDA-Natural Resources Conservation Service (NRCS), Ducks Unlimited, Pheasants Forever, Delta Waterfowl, North Dakota Natural Resources Trust, North Dakota Farm Bureau, North Dakota Grain Growers, US Durum Growers, Northern Canola Growers and the North Dakota Soybean Council and the North Dakota Corn Utilization Council.
+The partnership consists of the North Dakota Association of Soil Conservation Districts (NDASCD), USDA-Natural Resources Conservation Service (NRCS), Ducks Unlimited, Delta Waterfowl, North Dakota Natural Resources Trust, North Dakota Farm Bureau, North Dakota Grain Growers, US Durum Growers, Northern Canola Growers and the North Dakota Soybean Council and the North Dakota Corn Utilization Council.

 Farm Bill Specialists are available to assist producers with technical assistance and conservation programs available through the federal farm bill, state, and local programs.
 With an array of programs and options available, specialists are a “one-stop shop” for producers to receive help and guidance.
 A specialist can sit down with a producer to review options and help them meet their goals for their operation.
 Contact a Farm Bill Specialist of the NDASCD (701-223-8518) for more information.